locwa/The-Vault/README.md

 php artisan migrate
 ```
 4. Repeat steps 2 and 3 for `The-Vault-Collection-Portal`

+5. (OPTIONAL) Import all tables from The-Vault-SQL-Tables after migration to use the sample photos here : https://drive.google.com/uc?export=download&id=1j6vKoP436jSr_F1gFgjqdkwPAqjljyti

-5. Open the public folder of `The-Vault-Collection-Customer-Facing` or `The-Vault-Collection-Portal` in your web server
+6. Open the public folder of `The-Vault-Collection-Customer-Facing` or `The-Vault-Collection-Portal` in your web server

+7. To register an account, go to <link to The-Vault-Collection-Portal>/public/register